Beavers in Fish Creek Provincial Park

 For years, the Friends of Fish Creek have been wrapping the base of poplar and aspen trees to deter beavers from moving into attractive areas with sensitive infrastructure.
 More recently, and thanks to our partners at Alberta Environment and Parks, and with the support of Kinsmen, the RBC Foundation and the Land Stewardship Centre, we have been using an app to digitally record the location and status of beaver activity and wire-wrapped trees in the park.
 The data collected helps us to prioritize our Tree Wrapping fieldwork, focusing on unwrapping of trees at risk of girdling or death from the wire.
 To learn more about volunteering in these or any other Friends of Fish Creek programs, visit our Volunteering Basics webpage.

-Fish Creek Beaver Coexistence Project
+About the Fish Creek Beaver Coexistence Project:

 Thanks to financial support from Alberta Environment and Parks’ Watershed Resiliency and Restoration Program, the Friends of Fish Creek are spearheading the Fish Creek Beaver Coexistence Project, aimed at balancing beaver and human needs in the Marshall Springs area of the park, and challenging negative perceptions about beavers.